roma4004/BattleCityRemastered/README.md

 TODO roadmap:
 * (in progress) parsing console argument to run host process and client process at the same time, with setting window position,
 * (in progress) save/load settings into config ini file,
+* (in progress) SDL_Mixer for sound (only start music ready),
 * visualize time left for timers like bonusHelmet and bonusTimer,
 * settings screen, that alow you control volume of sound and music, enable vSync and other stuff,
 * ice and bushes logic,
+* new unique bonuses:
-* bonus that allow you destroy obstacles while moveing, get bigger tank and bullet, ability limited by time,
-* bonus ship from some version of original game that alow you cross rivers,
+  at least bonus that allow you destroy obstacles while moveing, get bigger tank and bullet, ability limited by time, at least bonus ship from some version of original game that alow you cross rivers,
 * network multiplayer lobby system,
-* SDL_Mixer for sound (in progress, one start music),
 * Entity Component System(in progress, have few behavior classses like component, more incoming and universal system planing),
-* new unique bonuses,
 * QuadTree for collision detection (yea it will be overkill),
 * Thread Pool even for faster "update" and "draw",
 * maybe rewrite for DOTs using